MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/includes/help-toolkit-deprecate.md

 ---

 > [!IMPORTANT]
-> The HTMLFromRepoGenerator tool is being deprecated.
-To generate HTML files from Markdown, use another tool, such as MkDocs or Docusaurus.
+> The HTMLFromRepoGenerator tool has been deprecated.
+To generate HTML files from Markdown, use a tool such as MkDocs or Docusaurus.
 >
-> The language-specific repositories are also being deprecated, and will no longer be available around the end of the 2023 calendar year.
+> The language-specific repositories are also being deprecated, and will no longer be available from the end of 2022.